wrmack/helios-server-docs/docs/inst_dev.md

 In browser go to: `http://localhost:8000`

 ### Visual Studio Code
-If using Visual Studio Code, to launch helios using the debugger, add this to "configurations" in launch.json:
+If using Visual Studio Code, to launch helios using the debugger add this to "configurations" in launch.json:
 ```

     {